COVID-19: A UNIVERSAL HUMANITARIAN CRISIS OF CATASTROPHIC PROPORTION

 Forced closures and lockdowns around the world to prevent the highly contagious Coronavirus (COVID-19) from spreading have exacerbated pre-existing global issues and contributed to new ones, including a major economic shock that could unravel recent progress on eliminating poverty in all forms.

 While the reach of COVID-19 may be global, the impact it is having on different populations varies.
 At the beginning of 2020, an estimated 700 million people lived in extreme poverty around the world.
-By the end of 2020, more than 70 million people could be forced to join them, unraveling decades of progress toward poverty alleviation.
+By the end of 2021, up to 150 million people could be forced to join them, unraveling decades of progress toward poverty alleviation.

 Those living in extreme poverty are the most affected and most at risk population in regards to COVID-19, having limited access to health care, food, clean water, steady income, and public services, and often an inability to practice social distancing.
 Understanding the complex and evolving challenges people in extreme poverty face and designing programs with them in mind has never been more important or urgent.